Get the PSESD One to One E-Newsletter: Puget Sound Education News, Information & Resources.

 35 School Districts

-We provide programs and services to 35 school districts, 200 private schools and 9 charter schools in King and Pierce counties, including Bainbridge Island.
+We provide programs and services to 35 school districts, 257 private schools, 9 charter schools, and one tribal compact school in King and Pierce counties, including Bainbridge Island.

 Less than 1% of our funding comes from a state allocation.

 Our programs are funded primarily by entrepreneurial means.
 We apply for and receive competitive state, federal and private grants.

 Welcome to Administrative and Management Services PSESD works in partnership with school districts to provide strategic leadership in managing services at the school district administrative level in support of ensuring success for each child, eliminating the opportunity gap, and helping eliminate racial inequities that impact student achievement.
 We offer cost-saving insurance pools and create interagency cooperatives to support all aspects of school administrative, business and communications functions.
 These functions are available to public, private and charter schools.
 Browse our offerings and discover what we can do for you.